Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: A Stochastically Forced Energy Balance Climate Model ( BCM)

-where $S_{lm}$ are the spectral coefficients of $S$, asterisks denote complex conjugates, angle brackets denote ensemble averages, sub-scripted $\delta_{ij}$ is the Kronecker delta, argumented $\delta()$ is the Dirac delta, $\epsilon_{0}$ is a constant coefficient, and $\tau_{l} = \tau_{0} / [1 + \lambda_{0}^{2} l (l+1) / a^{2}]$, where $a$ is the Earth's mean radius.
-Unlike earlier works~\cite{north2011correlation, hottovy2015spatiotemporal}, where the forcing was assumed to be scale independent (independent of $l$), we find that it is necessary for the forcing to be scale dependent to explain the observed OLR.
-The scale dependence in $\tau_{l}$ is the only one consistent with the second fluctuation-dissipation theorem~\cite[][Appendix B]{kubo1966fluctuation}, which relates the power spectra of the forcing and the dissipation.
-We note that the spatial decorrelation of the forcing is much faster than that of the response (Supplementary Material \cite{supplementary}), so that the two are well separated in both space and time.
+where $S_{lm}$ are the spectral coefficients of $S$ of degree (total wavenumber) $l$ and order (planetary zonal wavenumber) $m$, asterisks denote complex conjugates, angle brackets denote ensemble averages, sub-scripted $\delta_{ij}$ is the Kronecker delta, and argumented $\delta()$ is the Dirac delta.
+In a key departure from earlier works~\cite{north2011correlation, hottovy2015spatiotemporal}, we find it necessary to allow the forcing to be scale dependent ($l$ dependent) to explain the observed OLR.
+Here $\tau_{l} = \tau_{0} / [1 + \lambda_{0}^{2} l (l+1) / a^{2}]$, where $a$ is the mean radius of the Earth, which is the only choice consistent with the FDT (Supporting Information S2).
+We note that the spatial decorrelation of the forcing is much faster than that of the resulting response (Supporting Information S3), so that the two are well separated in both space and time.

+The process in Eq.~(\ref{eq:ebcm}) is fully determined by its covariance function, which for an isotropic process depends only on the scale $l$ and is termed angular covariance.
+The asymptotic angular covariance, at times much greater than the decorrelation time ($t, t' \gg \tau_{l}$), is~\cite[e.g.,][]{zwanzig2001nonequilibrium}: